Logo preload

 There’s also a neat capability in Locus Map to even overlay field-collected data from Fulcrum on the map while you’re recording GPS tracks.
 With a data share enabled on one of your apps, you can add the KML file URL and it’ll load in your Fulcrum data as a map overlay that you can tap on and view while in the field doing other data work with Locus.

-In this example, I’ve copied the KML URL path and added as a “remote file” in view-only mode.
-This Fulcrum app contains some fire hydrant asset points and associated form data we’ve collected in the field.
-Using this function in Locus, this data can now be made available on mobile while out recording tracks, or for making measurements between the asset points and other reference data, including custom satellite imagery.
-As you can see in the video, the photos of the hydrant are even visible right in line.
+I’ve copied the KML URL path and added it as a ‘remote file’ in view-only mode.
+The Fulcrum app holds fire hydrant asset points and associated form data from the field.
+Using this feature in Locus allows access to this data on mobile devices.
+This is useful while recording tracks or making measurements between asset points.
+It also aids in referencing other data, like custom satellite imagery.
+As shown in the video, photos of the hydrant appear directly inline.

 Custom Maps and Interactivity